hydrargyrum/vignette/README.rst

 Vignette
 ========

-Vignette is a Python lib for creating and fetching image thumbnails following the `Freedesktop specification <http://specifications.freedesktop.org/thumbnail-spec/thumbnail-spec-latest.html>`_.
+Vignette is a Python library to create and manage thumbnails following the FreeDesktop standard.

-In a nutshell, the specification says that thumbnails should be 128x128 or 256x256 and should be cached in `~/.cache/thumbnails`.
-If a thumbnail has already been generated for an URL, it can be fetched from the cache first instead of generating a new one.
+Thumbnails are stored in a shared directory so other apps following the standard can reuse them without having to generate their own thumbnails.

+Vignette can typically be used in file managers, image browsers, etc.

+Thumbnails are not limited to image files on disk but can be generated for other file types, for example videos or documents but also for any URL, for example a web browser could store thumbnails for recently visited pages or bookmarks.

+Vignette by itself can only generate thumbnails for local image files but can retrieve thumbnail for any file or URL, if another app generated a thumbnail for it.
+An app can also generate a thumbnail by its own means and use vignette to push that thumbnail to the store.

 Documentation
 =============

-The Python module is full of docstrings, but here's a short documentation.
+The documentation can be [read online](https://vignette.readthedocs.io/).

 This library has querying functions, that do not generate thumbnails, and can be used with files or URLs, that can be non-images: